Ayo1a/Final-research-project/Code Description for IIM Model.md

 9. **create_and_draw_steps**:
    - This method generates the graph step by step (across multiple iterations) and visualizes the process, showing the graph at each step.

+### Recent Code Enhancements

+**step-by-step graph visualization** and **spectral gap analysis**.
+These enhancements enable a more detailed exploration of graph evolution and connectivity metrics.
+Users can now:
+1. Visualize the graph structure at each iteration step.
+The create_and_draw_steps method allows you to visualize the evolution of the graph after each iteration, providing an intuitive way to understand the effects of different options.
+2. Run simulations multiple times (e.g., 20 times) to calculate the average spectral gap, providing a statistical perspective on graph properties.

 ---

 ### **Example Usage**